TosbackCgusBridge-Bot/CGUs-versions/Bravotv/Privacy Policy.md

     *   Watch What Happens Live

     What's On Tonight
-    *   9:00 PM The Real Housewives of New York CityEp 20: Reunion Part II
+    *   New 9:00 PM The Real Housewives of MiamiEp 6: Sexting Candles
-    *   New 10:00 PM Life After Top ChefEp 3: Duck Hearts and French Baguettes
+    *   10:00 PM The Real Housewives of MiamiEp 6: Sexting Candles
-    *   New 11:00 PM Watch What Happens LiveGina Gershon &.
-Jackie WarnerSee All Shows » See Full Schedule »
+    *   New 11:00 PM Watch What Happens LiveBrandy &.
+Lisa HochsteinSee All Shows » See Full Schedule »
 *   People &.
 Blogs

-    *   Read The Dish's Latest Post Tips for Being a Bevery Hills Housewife
+    *   Read The Dish's Latest Post Get Inside Bravo Scoop With Zeebox

     Current Bravolebrities